TheSnakeFang/fangstastic-blog/content/blog/2021-08-15_The-College-Application-Spike-Is-Dumb-Now-What/index.md

 However, I will admit there are still can be some benefits to reading about college admissions advice (you are still here, after all).
 Taken with a grain of salt, the unique opinions and perspectives provided can give greater insights into how one's peers and the applicant community itself view the overall admissions process.

-For the group who understands the inherent flaws of giving specific advice broadly (and who also know that I possess no real qualifications), I will present not only a strategy that I believe to be healthier than the “Spike” but is easily adapted from it and still maintains some level of metaphorical similarity.
+For the group who understands the inherent flaws of giving specific advice broadly (and who also know that I possess no real qualifications), I will present not only a "complete" strategy that I believe to be healthier than the “Spike” but is easily adapted from it and still maintains some level of metaphorical similarity.

 If you’re looking for a perfect replacement for the “Spike,” you should close this article now — or just read [Applying Sideways](https://mitadmissions.org/blogs/entry/applying_sideways/) again.